ZHJEE/OpenTAP/doc/User Guide/Editors/Readme.md

 ## TUI

 As mentioned in the previous section, `tap package install` installs the latest stable version.
-Since TUI is still in beta, there is not stable version.
+Since TUI is still in beta, there is no stable version.
 Use the following command to install the latest version:
 > tap package install TUI --version any